Do you engage in a content marketing strategy because your favorite guru wrote about it in a blog post?

 However, I’d have a hard time believing that this “rule of thumb” metric is true for every business across every vertical.
 Some audiences may prefer and share shorter posts.
 Maybe even your industry.
 In this case, writing a 2,000-word post may be counterproductive.
 After all, why bother putting all that work into a post if your audience won’t read it?

-Instead of thinking of your marketing guru’s opinion as fact, stay open and be curious instead.
+Instead of thinking of your marketing guru’s opinion as fact, stay open and be curious.
 Maybe their suggestion would work on your site.
 Maybe something else is a better approach.

 You won’t know until you try and measure the results.

-Testing assumptions is also for combatting the “we’ve always done it this way” syndrome.
+Testing assumptions also helps to solve the “we’ve always done it this way” syndrome.
 If you feel like you’re not making the marketing gains you want, reviewing your assumptions is a very smart move.

 Think about all the assumptions you can test.
 Here’s just a small collection I’ve collected from industry gurus: